diegoarcega/angularjs-modules/README.md

 # angularjs-modules
-A collection of useful angularjs modules
+A collection of useful modules

+* angular-animate
+* angular-loading-bar
+* angular-resource